bvavra/MIDI_Accordion/opto-interruptor.md

 This is usually the opposite of what you'd expect (normally blocked would be LOW and unblocked would be HIGH), but we're taking advantage of the Arduino's internal pullup resistors, which inverts the output.
 // link to arduino internal pullup tutorial
+The purpose of using pullup resistors (instead of pulldown resistors) is to be able to turn the LED on and off while the interruptor is unblocked *without* the Arduino detecting a change (by only checking for changes when the LED is on).  //TODO - reword/clarify

 **1.3 - When the interruptor is unblocked and the input pin is LOW, digital output is HIGH**

 The last concept is very important for the final project to work, and it depends greatly on having the correct parts.
 I had initially ordered the wrong kind of opto-interruptors (ATIR0621DS) which led to a whole slew of problems.
 In order to get my circuit working with that part, I had to add a 10kΩ resistor between the cathode and ground pins and had to test the circuit in the dark because natural sunlight was being picked up by the sensor.
 Also, I had to increase the delay in the program from .5 ms to 12 ms to avoid unwanted notes from being picked up (which is an unacceptable amount of delay for an electronic musical instrument).

-// insert fritzing board and schematics diagram

-As soon as I replaced the ATIR0621DS with the ITR9608 all these problems went away and everything just worked.
+As soon as I replaced the ATIR0621DS with the ITR9608 all these problems went away and everything *just worked.*

 **2. Chaining multiple interruptors to the same analog pin**

 The final product will have multiple interruptors connected to a single analog pin (8 sets of 3 on the left hand, 7 sets of 5 and one set of 6 on the right hand).
 The Arduino will have to be able to detect which ones are actually being triggered.
 We only need 4 (2x2) to test this proof of concept.

-AccordionMega solves this by hooking each column of interruptors to a single digital pin (where the +5V comes from for the diode) and continuously iterates turning each one on and off and reading the column to see which interruptors are “on”.
+AccordionMega solves this by hooking each column of interruptors to a single digital pin (where the +5V comes from for the diode) and continuously iterates turning each one on and off and reading the column to see which interruptors are "on".
+We'll be doing the same.

 // insert fritzing board and schematics diagram